No Content Set

 What is wet storage?

+So what is wet storage?
 While fixed turbines can be assembled at their final location, installing floating turbines – usually at greater water depth than fixed foundations – is more challenging from an engineering perspective.
-Instead, floating turbines may need to be assembled and temporarily stored in ‘wet storage’ areas prior to being towed out to their intended position.
+Instead, floating turbines may need to be assembled and temporarily stored in wet storage areas prior to being towed out to their intended position.
 This could happen in the water at portside or at another location close to shore.

 The concept of wet storage for offshore wind could become more prevalent in floating projects than it has been for fixed foundation offshore wind.